ritiek/rafy-rs/README.md

 ## Thanks

-The base code was adapted from [rust-youtube-downloader](https://github.com/smoqadam/rust-youtube-downloader) by [smoqadam](https://github.com/smoqadam), modified and further extended to suit the library accordingly.
+The basic method of extracting streams was adapted from [rust-youtube-downloader](https://github.com/smoqadam/rust-youtube-downloader) by [smoqadam](https://github.com/smoqadam) and was further extended to suit the library accordingly.

 ## License